andifalk/secure-development-on-kubernetes/step6-pod-security-context/README.md

 This deploys the rootless image build using the openjdk base image.

-Now this should successfully be deployed as the container is non-root and therefore is compliant to the pod security context.
+Now this should successfully be deployed as the container is non-root and therefore is compliant to the _pod security context_.

 Now you can prove that this container does not run with root by using [kubeaudit](https://github.com/Shopify/kubeaudit) again.